AnasHo03/adc_vdi/README.md

     ├── traffic_control_system_detection    : Perception package for classifier and traffic sign detection

-### Important Note!
+### Important Notes!
-Note that currently the perception module lane_recognition must be run from outside of Docker as the used modules for the classifier only function on the main host machine (Jetson).
+-Currently the perception module lane_recognition must be run from outside of Docker as the used modules for the classifier only function on the main host machine (Jetson).
 It is highly recommended to either move all modules to Docker or to move all modules to local machine (Jetson).
 Due to time cosntraints we were not able to do this.
+-Push the reset button on the car after launching the bring-up launch file or when starting the micro-ros node!!!!!!!!!!
+Failing to do so will result in the car thrusting at maximum speed in case you have line_follower running
+-The password for the system is mxck

 ### Initial Setup
 -SSH inside the Car: In VSCode: Ctrl + Shift + P --> Remote SSH: Connect to Host.
 Terminal --> New Terminal